jmjafrx/resources/library/UIC-MultiEthnicDH-Keynote-Citations.md

 Alexandra Eaton et al., “Video: Searching for the Lost Graves of Louisiana’s Enslaved People,” The New York Times, June 28, 2021, sec.
 U.S., https://www.nytimes.com/video/us/100000007778616/louisiana-cancer-alley-cemetery-african-americans-video.html.

+Clyde Woods, Development Drowned and Reborn: The Blues and Bourbon Restorations in Post-Katrina New Orleans (University of Georgia Press, 2017).

 Edouard Glissant, Poetique de la Relation, 0 edition (Paris: Gallimard, 1990).

 Edouard Glissant, Poetics of Relation as translated by Betsy Wing (Ann Arbor: University of Michigan Press, 1997).